victorwon/click2hide/README.md

 1. Download the latest version of Click2Hide from the [Releases](https://github.com/victorwon/click2hide/releases) page.
 2. Open the application and click on the menubar icon to grant **BOTH** the necessary accessibility and automation permissions.
-3. If accidentally denied, you can change the permissions via the app's menubar menu.

 ## Usage